AFRL-ARES/ARES-Launcher/README.md

 Double‑click `ARESLauncher.exe` to start the launcher.
 Windows SmartScreen may display a warning-select **More info → Run anyway** to continue.

+### macOS (arm64)

+Double click the downloaded .dmg file to mount the volume.
+Then drag the ARESLauncher application into the Applications directory.

+Upon starting the launcher you will be greeted with a security exception.
+You will just need to follow these simple steps to start it.
+[Running Unknown Apps](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)

-### macOS & Linux
+### Linux

-The launcher currently isn't packaged as a native `.app` or `.desktop` bundle.
+The launcher currently isn't packaged as a native `.desktop` bundle.
 After extracting, you can run it from a terminal:

 ```bash
 ./ARESLauncher